 Increasing the frequency increases the average power to the load whilst increasing the voltage ultimately increases the specific energy (joule) for each spark cycle AKA overrunity factor.

 The use of solid state electronic components is tempting due to their simplicity and the capability to create complex and accurate controls (namely increasing the operating frequency of the system, thus the power output available).

-However it must be noted that because of the peak voltages and high currents locally induced during normal operation of the system, the reliability and life expectancy of solid state transistors or diodes is expected to be fairly low, thus the need to completely isolate the HV circuit from the LV circuit and ideally use mechanical contactors instead of solid state switches.
+However it must be noted that because of the peak voltages and high currents locally induced during normal operation of the system, the reliability and life expectancy of solid state transistors or diodes is suspected to be fairly low, thus the need to completely isolate the HV circuit from the LV circuit and ideally use mechanical contactors instead of solid state switches.

 The use of switch S80 on the negative side of condenser C80 is to protect said condenser from overvoltages when the switch closes, since electrons through S80 will arc because of the high discharge current and the superelectric effect induced by said electrons could also damage the condenser.

-In fact the original Edwin Gray patents used automotive style ignition coils (no solid state electronics), unfortunately nowadays coils only have 3 terminals available so to push electrons out of the HV coil as opposed to pull electrons to enhance electron kinetic energy on the collector, but they are a possible, robust way to build more reliable prototypes.
+In fact the original Edwin Gray patents used automotive style ignition coils (no solid state electronics), unfortunately nowadays automotive coils only have 3 terminals available so to push electrons out of the HV coil as opposed to pull electrons in to enhance electron kinetic energy on the collector, but they are a possible, robust way to build more reliable prototypes.

 As a general rule, diodes shall be generously oversized, capacitors shall be enclosed to protect operator from possible explosion, mosfets shall be placed far from conductors and wires exposed to superelectric effect due to the gate low tolerance to overvoltages and the spark gap should feat some thick steel shielding to protect operator from x-ray emission during normal operation.